brimdata/zed/docs/lake/design.md

 A journal entry simply contains actions that modify the "state" of the pool as described in the `zed lake commit` section above.
-Each 'Add' entry includes meta-data about the object committed to the pool, including its pool-key range and commit timestamp.
+Each 'Add' entry includes metadata about the object committed to the pool, including its pool-key range and commit timestamp.
 Thus, data objects and journal entries can be purged with _either_ key-based or time-based retention policies (or both).